resumejob/awesome-resume/README.md

 - Developed team management module for in-house CRM system in PHP that helped managers to assign members and keep track of their performance by using comprehensive dashboards and reports.
 - Sourced, set up, and deployed Engineering order management system organizing and tracking support requests.
 - Design and developed different admin and front-end section of the application that provided a gateway to members to interact with each other as well as customer support.
+- Reengineered multiple systems that fueled improvements to productivity, efficiency, uptime and accuracy for global business operations.
+Developed code, system design and test/QA plans for all solutions and often coordinated the national or international rollout.
+- Led, architected and participated in the design, testing and deployment of client/server, multitier applications, ActiveX and related components.
+- Developed new procedures for requirements gathering, needs analysis, testing, scripting and documentation to strengthen quality and functionality of business-critical applications.
+- Developed large-scale, portable, thread-safe and ultra-high performance foundation and application infrastructure libraries.
+- Trained and mentored junior programmers in programming methodologies and best practices.
+- Delivered back-office tools supporting ecommerce initiatives, enabling company to compete more effectively in the marketplace through search-engine optimization.
+- Served as a core group member in defining and prioritizing technology investments for the next two years, ensuring the alignment of process, technology and business objectives.
+- Conceptualized, planned, launched and currently chair the Cybersecurity Committee, a company-wide group focused on improving security of the business’ information infrastructure.
 - Developed the customized FileNET Capture Application in VB.NET and MSSQL Server2000 that enhanced the basic functionality by adding role management system to have a complete control in different phases.
 - Collaborated with senior consultants (developers, designers, UX designers) and project/product managers in a small, agile team building responsive, cross-browser compatible and scalable web apps.
 Daily stand-up.
 Peer reviewing PR.
 Involved in front-end & back-end.
 Exposed to UX.
 - Developed the front-end of customers’websites and newsletters and of the company's own web portals.